Rachell-Tann/Snake-Game/README.md

 ### Executing program

-1. Clone the source code
+1. Import all three of the java file
-2. Clone and import the images
+2. Import all three of the png images

 ## Contact